How to Create Tech Packs for Fashion: 7-Step Guide

 What Not to Do When Creating a Tech Pack

 Even a small error in a tech pack can lead to costly missteps during production.
-Whether you’re a new fashion designer or managing a growing brand, staying clear of these mistakes can save time, money, and materials.
+Whether you’re a new fashion designer or managing a growing brand, avoiding these common tech pack mistakes can save time, money, and materials.

-Incomplete material or trim info - Missing fabric type, weight, or color codes makes it harder for manufacturers to source correctly.
-Always fill out your bill of materials with specifics.
+• Incomplete material or trim info – Missing fabric type, weight, or color codes makes it harder for manufacturers to source correctly.
+Always fill out your BOMs with specifics.

-Avoiding these mistakes helps create tech packs that are easier to follow, easier to revise, and easier to use across teams.
+Avoiding these mistakes helps create tech packs that are easier to follow, revise, and use for your entire team.

-Why Leading Fashion Teams Use Onbrand for Tech Pack Creation
+Why Leading Fashion Teams Use Onbrand PLM for Tech Pack Creation

 Create Professional Tech Packs in Minutes